sumanprasad007/my_blogs/README.md

 20. Inner Engineering: A Yogi's Guide to Joy by Sadhguru
 21. Undersatnding the importance of Reading Books
 22. Breakdown of SDLC model in terms of DevOps
+23. The Benefits of Implementing Continous Integration in your Software Development Process
+24.